 0102M3I4D5X6X7X8X9

-where the first two figures are zeros and X is any figure from 0 to 9.
+where the first two figures are zeroes and X is any figure from 0 to 9.
 The MID represents only the territory or geographical area of the administration assigning the group coast station call identity.
 The identity may be assigned to stations of one administration which are located in only one geographical region as indicated in the relevant ITU-T Recommendations.

 6 The combination 0102M3I4D506070809 should be reserved for a Group Coast Station Identity and should address all 00MIDXXXX stations within the administration.
 The administration may further augment this use with additional group call identities, i.e. 00MID1111, etc.